Tips and Resources4 MINUTE READ

 1 Build a snowperson

 Talk about the steps it takes to build a snowperson or snow angel.
-This can help with sequencing skills.
-You might say, “First, I’m going to roll the snow into a ball, next I will make another ball, then I will put one ball on top of the other, and last I will make its face out of rocks.”
+This can help your child learn sequencing skills.
+You might say, “First, I’m going to roll the snow into a ball, next I will make another ball.
+Then I'll put one ball on top of the other.
+Last I'll make its face out of rocks and twigs.”

 2 Go skating, skiing, or sledding